BAWAG PSK: History

-In 2012, BAWAG P.S.K. began executing a transformational initiative to improve and restructure its operations to improve its financial strength and efficiency.
+In 2012, BAWAG PSK began executing a transformational initiative to improve and restructure its operations to improve its financial strength and efficiency.
 The key pillars of the transformation included re-focusing on core geographic markets and products, driving cost efficiency through disciplined cost management and simplified processes and deleveraging the balance sheet to increase capital and liquidity.
-As a result BAWAG P.S.K.’s profit before tax increased from €23 million in 2012 to €470 million in 2016, primarily resulting from stronger core revenues and reduced operating expenses.
-As part of BAWAG P.S.K.’s effort to reduce operating expenses, the bank implemented a new cost management approach, rationalized its business model and simplified its organizational structure.
+As a result BAWAG PSK’s profit before tax increased from €23 million in 2012 to €470 million in 2016, primarily resulting from stronger core revenues and reduced operating expenses.
+As part of BAWAG PSK’s effort to reduce operating expenses, the bank implemented a new cost management approach, rationalized its business model and simplified its organizational structure.
 The bank also de-risked the balance sheet, which was achieved predominantly by reducing its exposure to Central and Eastern Europe, exiting proprietary trading, reducing the non-performing loans volume and introducing improved performance management tools.
-Over the past years, BAWAG P.S.K. has also been able to strengthen its capital base due to mainly profit reinvestment that today more than meets the regulatory targets.
+Over the past years, BAWAG PSK has also been able to strengthen its capital base due to mainly profit reinvestment that today more than meets the regulatory targets.

 Since 2015, the Bank has gradually grown its business by several acquisitions: In 2015, the bank acquired the former VB Leasing and in 2016 start:bausparkasse and IMMO-Bank.
 In 2017, the acquisitions of PayLife and Südwestbank were completed.

+In April 2026, BAWAG agreed to purchase Irish bank PTSB for €1.6 billion, a deal that will increase its total assets up to €100 billion.

 Operations

-BAWAG P.S.K. is one of the largest banks in Austria.
-By year-end 2016, BAWAG P.S.K. reported total assets of 39.7 billion euros, an operating income of 991 million euros, a profit before tax of 470 million euros and total equity of 3.1 billion euros.
+BAWAG PSK is one of the largest banks in Austria.
+By year-end 2016, BAWAG PSK reported total assets of 39.7 billion euros, an operating income of 991 million euros, a profit before tax of 470 million euros and total equity of 3.1 billion euros.
 The number of employees amounted to 2,496.
 Anas Abuzaakouk is Chairman of the Managing Board (CEO) since March 2017.